maxammann/blog/content/posts/2021-05-11-fuzzer-requirements/index.md

 The components which are missing as of now are:

-- “Symbolic Traces Seed Pool“ and “Mutate Symbolic Traces“
+- "Symbolic Traces Seed Pool" and "Mutate Symbolic Traces"
-- “Execution Feedback“
+- "Execution Feedback"
-- “Security Context“ and “Bug Oracle“
+- "Security Context" and "Bug Oracle"

 Each of the components has specific requirements which we need to keep in mind.
 In this section we discuss whether which functional requirements each component has.